urmeankanha/DYNASET/README.md

-# DevTools — Game Calculator Suite
+# DYNASET — Game Calculator Suite

 A native C++ desktop app built with **Dear ImGui + SDL2 + OpenGL3**, styled with a dark Gumroad-inspired aesthetic.
 Designed to be fast, offline, and expandable.